ryan-lab-duke/gds-applications-site/book/labs/week3/assignment3.md

 ## Task 3 (5 points)

-* How many cities in Oregon are within a 2 hour drive of Eugene (at 60 mph)?
+* How many cities in North Carolina are within a 2 hour drive of Durham (at 60 mph)?

 *****************************